GTMStack

 The Future of Autonomous GTM Operations

 GTM operations in early 2026 sit at the “assisted automation” stage.
-AI agents handle specific, well-defined tasks — data enrichment, email drafting, report generation, lead scoring — with human oversight at varying levels.
+AI agents handle specific, well-defined tasks: data enrichment, email drafting, report generation, lead scoring.
+They do these tasks with human oversight at varying levels.
 The agents are competent at individual tasks but operate in isolation.
 Each agent does one thing.
 Coordination between tasks requires human orchestration or rigid workflow rules.

 Multi-Agent Systems: The 12-Month Horizon